WRC Factory Investigation

 Case Summary

 The WRC engaged with PVH Corp.
 (Tommy Hilfiger), El Corte Inglés, and MJI and its licensee, CWF, to remedy this violation and collectively contribute to the workers’ severance.
 Marc Jacobs and its licensee, CWF, contributed funds to the former Heart and Mind workers that represented a significant portion of the severance they are owed.
 PVH Corp.
-(Tommy Hilfiger) also made a significant contribution of funds to the former Heart and Mind workers.
-El Corte Inglés has declined to contribute any funds to help the workers who sewed their clothes at this factory.
-As a result of this brand’s refusal to assist them, the former Heart and Mind workers continue to be denied their legally mandated severance.
+(Tommy Hilfiger) and El Corte Inglés also made a significant contribution of funds to the former Heart and Mind workers.

 Read More: